pieszczu/fitapp/README.md

 Application is available for Android users.

 In this app user can:
-  - track his steps, burned calories and distance during a day,
+  - track his steps, burned calories and distance during a day
-  - track his hydration and weight,
+  - track his hydration and weight
-  - add a new gym workout,
+  - add a new gym workout
-  - add a meal to breakfast, lunch and dinner section (by scanner or name! - zxing-android-embedded),
+  - add a meal to breakfast, lunch and dinner section (by scanner or name! - zxing-android-embedded)
-  - add a new product do database,
+  - add a new product do database
-  - check training history,
+  - check training history
-  - watch the exercise video guide (android-youtube-player),
+  - watch the exercise video guide (android-youtube-player)
-  - check charts of his progress (MPAndroidChart),
+  - check charts of his progress (MPAndroidChart)
-  - manage his profile.
+  - manage his profile